nguyennancy/DNA-Sequencing/README.md

 * [Authors](#authors)

 # Main Menu Option Descriptions
-Extra descriptions/tips to help the user understand the different options
+Extra descriptions/tips to help the user understand the different options that the program offers.

 ## 1. View longest amino acid sequence obtained
 * Nucleotide sequence --> starts from the start codon (Met) to the stop codon